 Small business is the private limited companies, partnerships or sole proprietorships having few employees.
 It has less annual revenue as compared to the regular- sized companies.
 The importance of Small businesses is to contribute in the process of generating profit to boost up employment.
 Hence, it is the backbone of the Economy.
 The concept of small companies is given by the companies act 2013.
 The classification of small companies has a long route to enhance the small business in India.
-This article is based on the elaboration of a small company and its characteristics with advantages:
+This article is based on the elaboration of a small business structure and its characteristics with advantages:

 According to the companies act 2013 under section 2(85), a small company is:

-- Other than a public company whose turnover is as its last profit and loss account not more than Rs.
+- Other than a public one whose turnover is as its last profit and loss account not more than Rs.
 2 crore or such higher amount as may be prescribed which shall not be more than RS.
 20 crore.

 Also written that it shall not be applicable in the case of a Holding company, a company registered under section 8, company or body corporate governed by any special Act.